SpaceBuckets/SpaceBuckets/static/docs/airflow-solutions/airflow-solutions.md

     Duct fans are a great (and often overlooked) alternative for cooling Space Buckets, as they provide good airflow: the 4' version provides about 100 CFM, which is 70% more than standard PC fans. **These inline fans can be used in high temperature situations** to extract the heat from the bulbs.
 These fans also work at line voltage (110v or 220v), and they come already wired with a plug, so installation is a matter of fitting it in the bucket and turning it on.
 Booste fans are cheaper kind of inline fan, which can be also used for odor carbon filtering."
 o: "3"
-d: "Proper airflow is essential for Space Buckets and indoor gardening.
-You need good ventilation to extract the heat away from your plants."
+d: "Proper air circulation is essential for Space Buckets (and every other kind of indoor garden).
+Your bucket needs good ventilation to extract the heat from the CFL bulbs (or LED lights), and also to give the plant breaths of fresh air and plenty of CO2."
 ---